abdeladimch/bookmark-lading-page/README.md

 # Bookmark Landing Page

-A simple static website created using HTML and Tailwindcss
+A simple static landing page created using HTML and Tailwindcss

 ## Description: